-It should come as no surprise that sustainable tourism specialists are ahead of the game: Cayuga Collection lodges such as Lapa Rios in Costa Rica and Jicaro Island in Nicaragua have pursued a single-use plastic purging strategy for seven years, where the rest of hospitality and tourism is just starting to wake up.
+It should come as no surprise that sustainable tourism specialists are ahead of the game: Cayuga Collection lodges such as Lapa Rios in Costa Rica and Jicaro Island in Nicaragua have pursued a single-use plastic purging strategy for many years, whereas the rest of hospitality and tourism is just starting to wake up.

 Oceans of Plastic

-Plastic takes centuries to break down, wildlife and birds get caught in it, or are killed by consuming it: algae on plastic waste can even smell like food (Guardian), making it attractive to eat.
-One million seabirds and 100,000 marine mammals dye each year, some even from inability to eat food, with so much plastic in their stomachs.
+Plastic takes centuries to break down, wildlife and birds get caught in it, or are killed by consuming it: The algae that grows on plastic waste can even smell like food (Guardian), making it attractive to eat.
+One million seabirds and 100,000 marine mammals die each year, some even from inability to eat food, with so much plastic in their stomachs.

-Whilst emotive, this might not communicate just how much we all depend on healthy oceans, no matter how far away we are, because of how plastics get into our food chain.
+Whilst emotive, this might not communicate just how much we all depend on healthy oceans, no matter how far away from water we are, because of how plastics get into our food chain.

 In August 2017, our ocean conservation expedition partners co-founded by Emily Penn (often seen on BBC news and Sky Ocean Rescue), undertook the first continuous plastic sampling while circumnavigating the British Isles, focusing on the science behind marine plastic pollution, potential solutions, and public engagement and awareness.